Sewage Cleanup in Basements: How to Clean Out Backed Up Sewage From a Basement

 Once you’ve collected these items and put on your protective gear, it’s time to begin restoring your basement.
 Open the windows to let the house air out some and make sure to leave yourself a clear path get out of the house.
 You may

 Next, remove as much sewage and standing water as possible.
 Depending on how deep the sewage in your basement is, use a bucket to bail it out.
 Avoid pouring sewage down your drain, as it may cause another sewage backup.
-Once you’ve removed the majority of the sewage, you can begin to remove furniture or other affects.
+Once you’ve removed the majority of the sewage, you can begin to remove furniture or other items.

 When a majority of large items and standing water has been removed from the basement, you’ll want to start removing semi-solid masses.
 Yes, you will likely need to scoop out rather undesirable items that made their way into the basement during the episode.
 Quite often, there will be sediment in these circumstances such as dirt, sand, or feces.